The Beatles at the Hollywood Bowl: Critical reception

+Reviewing The Beatles at the Hollywood Bowl for The Miami Herald, Al Rudis opined that while all of the songs are on other Beatles albums in better quality, Beatles fans would still want the live album to complete their collections or for reminiscing, and are "bound to pull it out again" in later years to show their grandchildren.
+Rudis says that while the "sloppiness" of the album may stem from the Beatles being unable to decipher their performance properly over the primitive amplification and monitoring systems, the atmosphere of the concert – such as the excited fans and "bemused wonderment of the boys" – comes through.
+Cliff Radel of The Cincinnati Enquirer comments that the "harpyesque screaming" lasts throughout the album, but as it progresses, the screams "fade from the listener's consciousness [and] become white noise.
+But their presence never completely departs."
+Radel praised George Martin's "fine job" in "remixing, filtering, equalizing and transferring the three-track tapes to the multi-track techniques of 1977."

 The Beatles at the Hollywood Bowl was voted the 26th best record of 1977 in the Pazz & Jop, an annual poll of American critics published by The Village Voice.
 Robert Christgau, the poll's supervisor, ranked it 12th on his own year-end list, and in a review for the newspaper, he wrote:

 In The Rolling Stone Album Guide (2004), Rob Sheffield called the record "a loving tribute to the screaming girl fans who drown out the band in these 1964–65 shows; those girls were heroes on the rock & roll frontier, and they deserve to be the lead instrument on a Beatles album of their own."
 AllMusic critic Richard S. Ginell was impressed by the Beatles' performances under the chaotic circumstances, although he lamented the sound quality and separation from the crowd noise, citing it as a possible reason for the record remaining out of print.
+In their 2015 list of the "greatest lost albums", Uncut write that while the album is "scarcely a hi-fi listening experience", it is a revelatory listen because it showcases thirteen "raw, R'n'B-weighted tracks" that are clearly audible and prove "what a spookily tight, breathlessly exciting live act they could be.
+Great between-song patter, as well."
+The Guardian's Gwilym Mumford writes that while the original 1977 is regarded as one of the weaker Beatles albums, the 2016 remix emboldens both the melodic and muscular, proto-punk qualities of the band's live sound.